Optimizing Allreduce Operations for Modern Heterogeneous Architectures with Multiple Processes per GPU: Conclusions and Future Work

 We propose to extensively evaluate the performance characteristics of our multi-process approaches and also extend them to collectives such as the neighborhood all-to-all used in sparse linear systems.
 Due to the hierarchical structure of modern clusters, future work may also extend this approach to cluster topologies, i.e. stages of reduction in fat tree networks, in order to reduce the number of processes required at each stage of the communication.

 Emerging systems like Tuolumne feature memory architectures that are shared between the CPU and GPU.
-Future work could potentially examine tradeoffs using CPUs for communication and GPUs for computation, allowing these steps to overlap while minimizing synchronization costs.
+Future work could potentially examine tradeoffs in scientific applications by driving communication with more CPU cores while using GPUs for local computation, allowing these steps to overlap while minimizing synchronization costs.